Teaching experience

 Connecting beyond the academy: international fieldtrips in Geography

-In collaboration with Associate Professor Michael Adams, this teaching and learning initiative responds to calls for universities and communities to share and co-create knowledge to contribute to the development of socially and environmentally conscious students.
-Undergraduate community engagement opportunities are widely regarded by academics and practitioners as representing one of the most transformational forms of learning … Continue reading Connecting beyond the academy: international fieldtrips in Geography
+This teaching and learning initiative responds to calls for universities and communities to share and co-create knowledge to contribute to the development of socially and environmentally conscious students.
+Undergraduate community engagement opportunities are widely regarded by academics and practitioners as representing one of the most transformational forms of learning for students.
+International fieldwork experiences, in … Continue reading Connecting beyond the academy: international fieldtrips in Geography